seanglynn/micro-cluster-lab/README.md

-# MicroDataCluster with Data API Using Docker (Spark, YARN, HDFS, MongoDB, FastAPI)
+# MicroDataCluster with Data API Using Docker (Dask/Spark, YARN, HDFS, MongoDB, FastAPI)

 ### Get Started
 1. Register and Download geoip datasets from: